 CONCENTRATED ANIMAL FEEDING OPERTATION (CAFO): A lot or facility that stables or confines and feeds or maintains animals for a total of forty-five (45) days or more in a twelve- (12) month period and requires a permit from DENR.

 CONDITIONAL USE: A conditional use is any use that, owing to certain special characteristics attendant to its operation, may be permitted in a zoning district subject to the evaluation and approval following the process established in this Ordinance.
 A conditional use is subject to requirements that are different from the requirements imposed for any use permitted by right in a zoning district.

+CONVENTION CENTER: A facility used for business or professional conferences and seminars.

 DAYCARE CENTERS: A daycare center provides day or evening care of two or more children or adults in need of supervision outside of their homes for a fee.
 Examples include: childcare centers; preschools; nursery schools; and senior daycare programs.
 In-home daycare is not included in this category and is considered a Home Occupation.